LLM Collaboration With Multi-Agent Reinforcement Learning: Cooperative MARL for LLM Collaboration

 \section{Cooperative MARL for LLM Collaboration}

-Since LLMs can be viewed as a special class of agents, we leverage advances in MAS to facilitate their collaboration.
+Since LLMs can act as a special class of agents, we leverage advances in MAS to improve their collaboration.
 We model LLM collaboration as a cooperative MARL problem and outline its unique challenges.
 We formalize this problem as a Dec-POMDP, as shown in Figure~\ref{fig:mlrl}.